 Surfing's alley-oop was inspired by the first aerial moves performed by skateboarders in half-pipes.
 The oceanic version gets surfers flying effortlessly above the wave in one of the boldest tricks you can watch.

-In theory, you can do an alley-oop at any moment, but the ideal timing is when the wave is about to break because it will push you towards the flats.
+In theory, you can do an alley-oop at any moment, but the ideal timing is when the wave is about to break because it will push you toward the flats.

 If the ramp isn't steep, you may actually end up landing on the back of the wave.